 visual bubble

-The Multiprofessional Critical Care Review: Pediatric smart course offers an unmatched opportunity to learn online and in person.
-Prepare for your critical care board examinations or acquire in-depth clinical knowledge to improve patient outcomes.
+The Multiprofessional Critical Care Review: Pediatric in-person course provides an opportunity to learn live, in person and through the online course.
+Prepare for your critical care board examinations and acquire in-depth clinical knowledge to improve patient outcomes in critical care.

 Online Presentations